ethereum/EIPs/SIPS/sip-30.md

 There is a lot of Dex activity happening now with SNX on [uniswap](https://uniswap.info/token/0xc011a73ee8576fb46f5e1c5751ca3b9fe0af2a6f), [Kyber](https://tracker.kyber.network/#/tokens/0xc011a73ee8576fb46f5e1c5751ca3b9fe0af2a6f), sUSD [uniswap](https://uniswap.info/token/0x57ab1ec28d129707052df4df418d58a2d46d5f51), [Kyber](https://tracker.kyber.network/#/tokens/0x57ab1ec28d129707052df4df418d58a2d46d5f51) and sETH [uniswap](https://uniswap.info/token/0x5e74c9036fb86bd7ecdcb084a0673efc32ea31cb).
 The ERC223 implementation is causing a significant cumulative gas loss trading these tokens.
 We aim to reduce the total gas lost / consumed trading Synthetix tokens.

+This will also enable better (cheaper) composability as teams integrate Synths to build Defi products.

 ## Specification

 <!--The technical specification should describe the syntax and semantics of any new feature.-->